-- (i) An application for registration of a person for acceptance of foreign contribution shall be made electronically on line in form FC-3 and shall be followed by forwarding the hard copy of the on line application duly signed by the chief functionary of the association together with the required documents. - (ii) The hard copy shall reach within thirty days of the submission of the on line application. - (iii) An application for obtaining prior permission of the Central Government to receive foreign contribution shall be made electronically online in form FC-4 and shall be followed by forwarding the hard copy. - (iv) An application made for the Grant of the registration shall be accompanied by a fee of ₹ 2000 and for the grant of prior permission shall be with a fee of ₹ 1000. - (v) Every application made for registration or prior permission under the FCRA, 1976 but not disposed of before the date of commencements of the Foreign Contribution Regulation Rules 2011 shall be deemed to be an application for registration or prior permission, as the case may be under these rules, subject to condition that the applicant furnishes the prescribed fees for such registration or prior permission as the case may be. - (f) Procedure for Renewal of Registration Certificate - Every person shall apply to the central Government in form FC-5 six moths before the date of expiry of the certificate of registration, for its renewal.
+- (i) An application for registration of a person for acceptance of foreign contribution shall be made electronically online in form FC-3 and shall be followed by forwarding the hard copy of the online application duly signed by the chief functionary of the association together with the required documents. - (ii) The hard copy shall reach within thirty days of the submission of the online application. - (iii) An application for obtaining prior permission of the Central Government to receive foreign contribution shall be made electronically online in form FC-4 and shall be followed by forwarding the hard copy.

+- (iv) An application made for the Grant of the registration shall be accompanied by a fee of Rs.
+2000 and for the grant of prior permission shall be with a fee of Rs.
+1000. - (v) Every application made for registration or prior permission under the FCRA, 1976 but not disposed of before the date of commencements of the Foreign Contribution Regulation Rules 2011 shall be deemed to be an application for registration or prior permission, as the case may be under these rules, subject to condition that the applicant furnishes the prescribed fees for such registration or prior permission as the case may be.]

+(f) Procedure for Renewal of Registration Certificate (Rule 12)